dwyl/learn-elixir/code-reuse-hexpm.md

 Or if you are solo developer,
 having small chunks of code helps you bitesize your work so it's more manageable.
-+ Leverage other people's code to reduce your own efforts and ship faster.
++ Leverage _other_ people's code
+to reduce your own efforts
+and ship faster.

+> "_If I have seen further than others, it is by standing upon the shoulders of giants._" ~ Isaac Newton

+We can adapt this quote to a software engineering context as:

+> "_If I have shipped faster and more interesting apps it is by building on the work of giants._"
+~ Every Experienced Developer

 # What?

-In this example we are going to build a simple Elixir module that returns a **random inspiring quote** when the main function is invoked.
+In this example we are going to build a simple Elixir module that returns a **random inspiring quote** when the main function is invoked. <br />
 The functionality of the module is _intentionally_ simple to illustrate code reuse in the most basic form. <br />
 Along the way we will demonstrate how to: